Congressman to lead one final tour of Stoneman Douglas shooting site

 - Oops!Something went wrong.Please try again later.

-Six members of congress, including two from South Florida, are scheduled Monday to take a final tour of the building where a gunman murdered 17 people and wounded 17 more in the halls of Marjory Stoneman Douglas High School in Parkland, a building that is scheduled to be torn down next year.
+FORT LAUDERDALE, Fla. — Six members of Congress, including two from South Florida, are scheduled Monday to take a final tour of the building where a gunman murdered 17 people and wounded 17 more in the halls of Marjory Stoneman Douglas High School in Parkland, a building that is scheduled to be torn down next year.

-U.S. Rep. Jared Moskowitz arranged the tour with five fellow members of Congress: Debbie Wasserman Schultz (D-Florida), Brian Fitzpatrick (D-Pennsylvania), Daniel Goldman (D-New York), Greg Landsman (D-Ohio), and Wiley Nickel (D-North Carolina).
-In previous visits, the members of congress and other public officials who have toured the site have been from both major political parties.
+U.S. Rep. Jared Moskowitz arranged the tour with five fellow members of Congress: Debbie Wasserman Schultz, D.-Fla.; Brian Fitzpatrick, D-Pa.; Daniel Goldman, D-N.Y.; Greg Landsman, D-Ohio; and Wiley Nickel, D-N.C.
+In previous visits, the members of Congress and other public officials who have toured the site have been from both major political parties.

 Family members of the victims have said they want government officials to see the site for themselves so they could consider it while making public policy decisions.